dart-lang/site-www/src/_guides/language/evolution.md

 | [Dart 2.7 announcement](https://medium.com/dartlang/dart-2-7-a3710ec54e97)

-Dart 2.7 added support for **[extension methods][]**, enabling you to add functionality to any type—even types you don’t control—with the brevity and auto-complete experience of regular method calls.
+Dart 2.7 added support for **[extension methods][]**, enabling you to add functionality to any type
-Because the tech preview for this feature was in 2.6, you can use extension methods without warnings if you specify 2.6.0 or a later release as the lower SDK constraint.
+—-even types you don’t control—- with the brevity and auto-complete experience of regular method calls.

 The following example extends the `String` class from `dart:core` with a new `parseInt()` method: